Could a second Trump term spur oil and gas hiring? What a Louisiana recruiter predicts

 “As more supply becomes available, prices drop,” he says.
 “The lower the prices, the less money companies have to pay their people.”

-According to Mount, U.S. oil and gas hiring has in recent years reflected the sector’s characteristic volatility.
+U.S. oil and gas hiring has in recent years reflected the sector’s characteristic volatility, according to Mount.

-Following a pandemic-induced downturn in 2020, OneSource saw hiring rebound in 2022 as energy demand spiked and oil prices surged.
-The firm saw hiring flatten in 2023 and 2024, however, likely due to stabilizing prices and uncertainty over future regulatory conditions.
+Following a pandemic-induced downturn in 2020, OneSource saw hiring rebound in a big way in 2022 as energy demand spiked and oil prices surged.
+The firm saw hiring flatten in 2023 and 2024, however, as prices stabilized and uncertainty over future regulatory conditions grew.